Academy

 SOC 2 was established by the American Institute of Certified Public Accountants (AIPCA), and covers 5 Trust Service Criteria (TSC):; Security, Availability, Processing Integrity, Confidentiality, and Privacy.
 Although organizations can choose the criteria they want to be audited for, the Security Criteria, also called the Common Criteria, is mandatory.
 Once an audit has been completed successfully, the auditor will present the audited organization with a SOC 2 Type 1 or SOC 2 Type 2 report, which can and should be given to prospective partners.

-Similarities between ISO 27001 vs SOC 2
+What ISO 27001 and SOC 2 have in common

 In both frameworks - SOC 2 Type 2 vs ISO 27001 - after some preparation time, an auditor will go through the organization’s evidence (i.e. data shown to auditors to prove they are indeed compliant with requirements) and decide if the evidence shown indicates that they meet requirements.
 If it does, they will be issued a certificate in the case of ISO 27k, or a report in the case of SOC 2.
 If they do not, they will be given an opportunity to close gaps or fix mistakes.